promethivm-labs/Summa-Generativarum/Scar Archive/Scar Archive.md

 ## Value to teams
 - Faster onboarding, reproducible audits, improved cross‑team communication, and reduced repeat failures through pattern detection and institutionalized remediation.

+## Procedure — Recursive Scar Creation

+Purpose: define a repeatable, bounded, recursive process for creating and maturing scar entries so that cross‑cutting issues spawn traceable child scars and converge to resolution.

+1. Intake & Triage
+    - Record initial reporter, date, classification, and minimal narrative.
+    - Assign provisional Scar ID and owner.
+    - Run automated validators: schema, classification checks, PII/redaction scan, and retention tag.
+    - If immediate legal/classification blocking issues are detected, pause and escalate to Legal; do not proceed until resolved.

+2. Canonicalization
+    - Populate canonical template fields (metadata, narrative, technical, metrics, operational).
+    - Attach evidence artifacts (logs, diffs, test cases) and source licenses.

+3. Root Cause Assessment
+    - Perform RCA (5 Whys / causal mapping).
+Document candidate root causes and affected layers.
+    - For each candidate root cause that:
+      a) affects other subsystems, or
+      b) requires distinct mitigation/ownership,
+      create a child scar and link it back to the parent.

+4. Recursive Creation (applies to each child scar)
+    - For each child scar, run this entire procedure as a fresh scar:
+      - Intake & Triage → Canonicalization → Root Cause Assessment → (spawn further children if needed).
+    - Enforce recursion limits:
+      - Default max depth = 3; default max total spawned scars per branch = 10.
+      - To exceed limits, require multi‑party approval (Owner + Steward + Legal if needed).

+5. Mitigation Planning & Implementation
+    - For each scar (parent and children), record explicit mitigation steps, acceptance criteria, test plans, rollout strategy, and rollback procedures.
+    - Implement in isolated branches/environments; link CI/CD runs and test artifacts to the scar.

+6. Verification & Metrics
+    - Execute acceptance tests and record metrics.
+    - If verification reveals new failures or cross‑system effects, create additional child scars and repeat recursion.
+    - Capture confidence and severity updates for every iteration.

+7. Convergence & Closure
+    - A scar may be closed when: acceptance criteria met, residual effects documented, monitoring enabled, and owner signs off.
+    - On closing a parent scar, ensure all linked child scars are either closed or have documented long‑term actions.
+If children remain open, keep parent open or mark as “Closed—with active dependencies”.

+8. Audit Trail & Versioning
+    - Every creation, spawn, edit, or closure must be versioned and logged with actor, timestamp, and justification.
+    - Maintain immutable provenance artifacts (evidence, diffs, approvals) and a declassification/redaction history where applicable.

+9. Governance & Review Loop
+    - Schedule periodic reviews based on severity (e.g., weekly for critical, quarterly for low).
+    - During review, reassess whether recursion produced appropriate decompositions; merge or split scars when it improves traceability.

+10. Automation & Tooling Recommendations
+     - Automate ID/link creation, schema validation, PII scans, and recursion‑limit enforcement.
+     - Provide a CLI or web UI that visualizes scar trees and their statuses.
+     - Emit alerts when recursion depth or breadth approaches limits or when child scars remain open past SLA.

+Notes on safety and termination
+- Always enforce a hard recursion ceiling to prevent runaway proliferation.
+- Prefer semantic splitting (separate concerns) over mechanical splitting (one log per event).
+- Require explicit human approval to create child scars that elevate classification or legal exposure.

+Short pseudocode (conceptual)
+- create_scar(input, depth=0):
+  - validate(input)
+  - populate_template(input)
+  - rcas = perform_rca(input)
+  - for cause in rcas:
+     - if causes_crosscutting(cause) and depth < MAX_DEPTH:
+        - child = create_scar(summarize(cause), depth+1)
+        - link(child, parent)
+  - implement_mitigation()
+  - verify_and_close()

+Use this recursive pattern to ensure scars remain tractable, auditable, and actionable while surfacing systemic patterns across layers.

 ## Example Scar Entries — Demonstrative Samples